The Ricci curvature on directed graphs: Introduction

 \section{Introduction}

 The Ricci curvature is one of the most important concepts in Riemannian geometry.
 In space physics, Ricci-flat manifolds represent vacuum solutions to an analogue of Einstein's equation for Riemannian manifolds with vanishing cosmological constant.
 They are used in the theory of general relativity.
 In mathematics, Calabi-Yau manifolds are Ricci-flat and can be applied to the superstring theory.
-There are some definitions of generalized Ricci curvature, and Ollivier's coarse Ricci curvature is one of them (see \cite{Ol1}, \cite{Ol2}).
-It is formulated in terms of the Wasserstein distance on a metric space $(X, d)$ with a random walk $m$.
-The coarse Ricci curvature is defined as, for $x, y \in X$,
+There are some definitions of generalized Ricci curvature, one of which is Olivier's coarse Ricci curvature (see \cite{Ol1}, \cite{Ol2}).
+It is formulated by the 1-Wasserstein distance on a metric space $(X, d)$ with a random walk $m=\left\{m_{x} \right\}_{x \in X}$, where $m_{x}$ is a probability measure on $X$.
+The coarse Ricci curvature is defined as, for two distinct points $x, y \in X$,

-where $m_{x}$ and $m_{y}$ are probability measures and $W$($m_{x}, m_{y}$) is the $1$-Wasserstein distance between $m_{x}$ and $m_{y}$. \\ On the other hand, the graph theory is used to model many types of relations and processes in physical, biological, social and information systems (see \cite{Wa1}, \cite{Wat1}, \cite{Wu1}).
+where $W$($m_{x}, m_{y}$) is the $1$-Wasserstein distance between $m_{x}$ and $m_{y}$.\\ On the other hand, the graph theory is used to model many types of relations and processes in physical, biological, social and information systems (see \cite{Wa1}, \cite{Wat1} and \cite{Wu1}).
 A graph $G =(V, E)$ is a pair of the set $V$ of vertices and the set $E$ of edges.
-If each edge is represented as an ordered pair of vertices, $G$ is called a directed graph. \\ Lin-Lu-Yau modified Ollivier's definition of coarse Ricci curvature and defined the Ricci curvature on undirected graphs in \cite{Yau1}.
-In this paper, we define the Ricci curvature on {\em directed} graphs based on Lin-Lu-Yau's definition and calculate it on some directed graphs.
-As a main result, we prove some properties about Ricci curvature on directed graphs(see [Propositon \ref{kantoro} and Proposition \ref{Yamada1}]), and find conditions of a directed regular graph being Ricci-flat (see [Theorem \ref{main}]).
+If each edge is represented as an ordered pair of vertices, $G$ is called a {\em directed} graph. \\ In 2010, Lin-Lu-Yau \cite{Yau1} defined the Ricci curvature of an undirected graph by using the coarse Ricci curvature of the lazy random walk, and they studied the Ricci curvature of the product space of graphs and random graphs.
+They also considered the Ricci-flat graph and classified undirected Ricci-flat graphs with girth at least five (see \cite{Lin1}).
+In 2012, Jost and Liu \cite{Jo2} studied the relation between the Ricci curvature and the local clustering efficient.
+Recently, the Ricci curvature on graphs was applied to cancer network \cite{Tan}, internet topology \cite{Ni} and so on.
+Sometimes it seems important to consider directed graphs as networks.
+However, curvatures on directed graphs have not yet been discussed well because it is much more difficult than the undirected case.\\ In this paper, we define the Ricci curvature of a {\em directed} graph based on Lin-Lu-Yau's definition, and state basic properties (\S2).
+For some examples, we calculate the Ricci curvature explicitly (\S3).
+Then giving lower and upper bounds, we obtain conditions for a directed regular graph to be Ricci-flat (Theorem \ref{main0}).
+Finally, we generalize it to the cartesian product graph (Theorem \ref{main1}).